-This collaboration strategy is a boon to any renowned brand, who can potentially multiply and caplitalise on the young, fashion forward fan bases of emerging artists.
+This collaboration strategy is a boon to any renowned brand - potentially multiplying their fan base, and capitalising on the young, fashion forward following of emerging artists.
 Emmanuel Tarpin is one such jeweller, who was recently named as the inaugural ‘Artist in Residence’ for the Genevan house of de Grisogono - as part of de Grisogono’s new Creativity in Residence program.
-So far, the collaboration has resulted in a six-piece collection of necklaces, ring, and earrings with intertwined ribbons and ropes of colourless and black diamonds called ‘Prologue’.
-However, this is not a one-off venture - two more collaborative high jewellery collections due to be released in 2020.
+So far, the collaboration has resulted in a six-piece collection of necklaces, a ring, and earrings with in the form of intertwined ribbons and ropes of colourless and black diamonds, titled ‘Prologue.’
+This is not a one-off venture - two more collaborative high jewellery collections due to be released in 2020.

-The Italian Maison Bvlgari has long been creating wearable works of art that its high jewellery collections represent.
-However, in 2019 Lucia Silvestri, brand’s Jewellery Director, collaborated with the Italian artist Francesco Vezzoli on creation of a precious sculpture.
-He imagined and designed the animal, while Lucia Silvestri provided the gemstone embellishment: amethysts, cabochon cut rubellite, peridot, citrine, and topaz - a total of 43 gemstones of approximately 1,500 carats - completed with nine ancient Greek silver coins.
-Inspired by the novel ‘À rebours’ by Joris-Karl Huysmans, the bejewelled artwork is titled ‘Tortue de Soirée’.
+The Italian Maison Bvlgari has long been creating wearable works of art in its high jewellery collections, and in 2019, the brand’s Jewellery Director Lucia Silvestri collaborated with the Italian artist Francesco Vezzoli on the creation of a precious sculpture.
+While he designed the animal, Lucia provided the gemstone embellishment: amethysts, cabochon cut rubellite, peridot, citrine, and topaz - a total of 43 gemstones of approximately 1,500 carats - finished with nine ancient Greek silver coins.
+Inspired by the novel ‘À rebours’ by Joris-Karl Huysmans, the bejewelled artwork is titled ‘Tortue de Soirée.’
 The precious objet d’art will be on display in the ‘Huysmans, de Degas à Grünewald sous le regard de Francesco Vezzoli’ exhibition at Musée d’Orsay between 26th November and 1st March 2020.

-Another collaborative collection which has just been unveiled is 'Unique', from jeweller Mathon and artist Émeline Piot.
-Piot’s work is inspired by nature, and manifests in an intricate and feminine artwork which Maison Mathon have reinterpreted through jewellery.
-The collection merges floral motifs with mythological figures resulting in designs that are incredibly rich, complex and brightly embellished.
+Another new collaborative collection is 'Unique,' from jeweller Mathon and artist Émeline Piot.
+Piot’s work is inspired by nature, and here, manifests in an intricate and feminine artwork which Maison Mathon have interpreted in fine jewellery.
+The collection merges floral motifs with mythological figures, resulting in designs that are incredibly rich, complex and brightly embellished.

 In all forms of artistic expression, the zeitgeist has shifted to democratic ethics - where creators and artists of multiple disciplines are embellishing fine jewellery, and brands are benefitting from the artistic expertise of new perspectives.